-As one of two Aaa rated counties in Tennessee and a property tax rate of $2.31 per $100 of assessed value (the third lowest in the Nashville region and roughly half of the rate in Nashville/Davidson County), Williamson County is committed to maintaining low taxes.
+As one of two Aaa rated counties in Tennessee and a property tax rate of $2.22 per $100 of assessed value (one of the lowest in the Nashville region), Williamson County is committed to maintaining low taxes.
 This is an incentive every company gets to enjoy in Williamson County and leads to long-term costs savings for companies and their employees who choose to reside here.
-Click to download PDF.

 For information regarding local property taxes, please visit the Williamson County Trustee’s office online.

 Visit the Tennessee Department of Revenue site to find out about taxes, E-File and online services, business taxes, vehicle taxes, and more.